Tiversa

-Tiversa is an American cybersecurity firm headquartered in Pittsburgh, Pennsylvania.
+Tiversa was an American cybersecurity firm headquartered in Pittsburgh, Pennsylvania.
 It was founded by a retired chiropractor and real estate entrepreneur named Robert Boback in 2004.
 The company specialized in trawling the deep web, investigating peer-to-peer networks, and helping businesses counteract data breaches and other cybersecurity risks.
 Its main product was EagleVision X1, a piece of software that monitored the deep web -- the parts of the Internet that are not easily accessible to general browsers, such as peer-to-peer networks -- for sensitive data.

 History

 Before entering the cybersecurity field, Boback was a chiropractor and real estate entrepreneur.
 He started Tiversa in 2004 as a two-person shop.
 Tiversa quickly obtained a high-profile board of advisers, including Maynard Webb (former eBay executive and chairman of Yahoo), Howard Schmidt (Obama-era cybersecurity chief), and Wesley Clark (former Supreme Allied Commander of NATO).

 Marine One hack

 In 2009, Tiversa claimed to have discovered a major security breach involving then-President Barack Obama's helicopter, Marine One.
 The breach involved the leak to Iran of sensitive procurement information about the helicopter as well as the helicopter's blueprints.
 According to Tiversa's CEO, the breach was caused by a defense contractor employee whose daughter downloaded a peer-to-peer file-sharing client onto a disused laptop which contained the sensitive materials.
 This discovery made national news, but a whistleblower later claimed that the Iranian hack was actually fabricated by Tiversa employees.
 Boback, the CEO of Tiversa, denied the allegation.